Bob Commings: Early coaching career

 Commings was an assistant coach at Iowa for two seasons in 1958 and 1959 before leaving to become a high school coach in Ohio.
-He coached Struthers High School in Struthers, Ohio, for seven seasons from 1962–1968, compiling a 50–16–4 record.
+He coached Struthers High School in Struthers, Ohio, for seven seasons from 1962 to 1968, compiling a 50–16–4 record.
 Commings then took over at Massillon Washington High School in Massillon, Ohio.

-In five seasons from 1969–1973, Commings' teams had a combined 43–6–2 record.
+In five seasons from 1969 to 1973, Commings' teams had a combined 43–6–2 record.
 His 1970 Massillon team had an undefeated 10–0 record, outscoring their opponents 412–29 and winning a state poll championship.
 His 1971 team lost two games by one point each but outscored their other eight opponents 287–18.
 His 1972 team took a 10–0 record to the first Ohio state playoffs before losing.
 His 1973 team was unbeaten before dropping its season finale to archrival Canton McKinley.
 The 21–0 loss to the Bulldogs was his worst loss in five years at Massillon.